-Home / Programs of Study / Education & Public Service / Paramedic Training
+Home / Programs of Study / Education & Public Service / Advanced EMS Training

 Graduates of this program may be eligible to take state and/or national certification examinations.
-Employment opportunities include providers of emergency medical services, fire departments, rescue agencies, hospital specialty areas, industry, educational and government agencies.
+Employment opportunities include roles in emergency medical services, fire departments, rescue agencies, hospital specialty areas, industry, educational institutions, and government agencies.

 Associate in Applied Science in EMS